silverapp/silver/docs/resources.md

 ---
 title: Silver resources
+linktitle: Resources
 description: Here is a list of all the resources available in Silver, as well as how they interact.
 All their parameters and methods are described in detail, for a better understanding of their functionality.
-linktitle: Resources
-categories: [silver]
 keywords: [silver]
 weight: 3
-draft: false
-aliases: []
-toc: true
-related: true
 slug: silver-resources
 ---